-During the Growth Year, a nine-month Innovation, Leadership and Discovery block will give students the opportunity to individualize experiences toward long-term goals.
-Students can choose to pursue one of several dual degree programs.
-All dual degree programs should be accomplished within the four years of medical school.
+During the Growth Year, a nine-month Innovation, Leadership and Discovery block, students have the opportunity to individualize experiences toward long-term goals by choosing to pursue one of several dual degree programs.
+All dual degree programs should be accomplished within the third year of medical school.

-In dual degree programs, the degrees are awarded simultaneously.
+In dual degree programs, the degrees are awarded simultaneously with the Doctor of Medicine degree.
 To enter a dual degree program, the student must be accepted by both of the individual programs.
-Students who wish to enter a dual degree program that involves the MD degree should contact the Admissions Office in the Dell Medical School first.
 Dual degree programs are offered in the following fields.

-Field(s) of Study Degree(s)

-Biomedical engineering Master of Science in Engineering

-Business administration Master of Business Administration

-Design Master of Arts

-Educational psychology Master of Education

-Health care transformation Master of Science in Health Care Transformation

-Public affairs Master of Public Affairs
+Major(s) Degree(s) Biomedical engineering Master of Science in Engineering Business administration Master of Business Administration Design Master of Arts Educational psychology Master of Education Health care transformation Master of Science in Health Care Transformation Humanities, health, and medicine Master of Arts Public affairs Master of Public Affairs